SNU-HCIL/2020-Fall-DCCP/template/public/md/structured_types.md

    * Has two optional arguments which must be specified as keyword arguments
    * .red[key] specifies a .red[function] of one argument that is used to .purple[extract a comparison key] .red[from each element] in iterable
       * The default value is `None` (compare the elements directly)
    * .red[reverse] is a `boolean` value.
-If set to True, then the list elements are sorted as if each comparison were reversed
+If set to `True`, then the list elements are sorted as if each comparison were reversed

 ```python